choreboy17240/Smart-Charger-Software/src/README.md

 ### Implementation Notes

-Version number is encoded in the `obcharger.h` file, which defines the following macros with the version number information (e.g. VERSION_MAJOR.VERSION_MINOR):
+Software revision information is encoded in the `obcharger.h` file, which defines the following macros:
-* VERSION_MAJOR - Major revision number
-* VERSION_MINOR - Minor revision number
+* OBC_VERSION - String with revision number (x.x)
+* OBC_RELDATE - String with release date (MM/DD/YYYY)

+The revision information should be updated for new releases, and will be displayed to the serial console at startup, along with release information for major libraries being used.

 Global variables are declared in the `main.cpp` file, including the instantations of classes that contain much of the functionality.